Blog Post Thumbnail

 Technical glitches can derail even the best-planned meetings, so it’s smart to be prepared.
 Before the meeting begins, do a quick tech check.
 Test your audio, video, and internet connection to catch any issues early.
 Having reliable equipment is half the battle, as high-quality webcams and microphones make a huge difference.
 When you use a meeting room booking system, you can see which rooms have the right tech available.
 It’s also helpful to have a designated tech troubleshooter who can quickly help anyone facing connection problems, so the meeting can continue with minimal disruption.

-How to Document and Follow Up
+The Right Way to Document and Follow Up

 A successful meeting ends with clear next steps for everyone.
 After the session, send out a follow-up email with concise meeting notes and a list of action items.
 Be sure to clarify who is responsible for each task and what the deadlines are.
 If you recorded the meeting, share the link for anyone who couldn't attend or wants to review the discussion.
 This is also the perfect time to ask for feedback on how the meeting went.
 Asking what worked and what could be better helps you continuously improve your hybrid meetings and show your team you value their experience.